-A non-performing asset (NPA) is a classification used by financial institutions for loans and advances that have a principal which is past due and on which no interest payments have been made.
-In general, loans become NPAs when they are outstanding for 90 days, though some lenders follow a shorter window before considering a loan or advance past due.
+A non-performing asset (NPA) is a classification used by financial institutions for loans and advances on which the principal is past due and on which no interest payments have been made for a period of time.
+In general, loans become NPAs when they are outstanding for 90 days or more, though some lenders use a shorter window in considering a loan or advance past due.

 Sub-Classifications for Non-Performing Assets (NPAs)

 Lenders usually provide a grace period before classifying an asset as non-performing.
 Afterward, the lender or bank will categorize the NPA into one of the following sub-categories: